Why study forensic anthropology at Washburn?

-Did you know Washburn University is one of only three institutions in the US where you can earn a bachelor of science in anthropology with a forensic concentration?
-And we’re one of only a few universities where you have the opportunity for forensic casework experience as an undergraduate.
-It’s true.
-With the Washburn University Forensic Anthropology Recovery Unit (WU-FARU) and Washburn’s partnership with the Kansas Bureau of Investigation (KBI), you’ll have opportunities here you can’t get anywhere else.
-Prepare here for the profession you seek – in the lab or in the field.
+Did you know that Washburn University is one of only three institutions in the U.S. where you can earn a Bachelor of Science in anthropology with a forensic concentration?
+With the Washburn University Forensic Anthropology Unit (WU-FARU) and Washburn's partnership with the Kansas Bureau of Investigations (KBI), you'll get opportunities here you can’t get anywhere else!

 Career ForecastĀ Bright OutlookAverage SalaryĀ $60,590 with advanced degreeon campus